slangmig/devops-lesson-6/lab-6.3/README.md

 # Exercise 6.3 Using Git

-In this exercise we will install a Git server in a Docker container and use Git commands.
+In this exercise we will install a Git server in a Docker container and use Git commands

 ### Step 1